©Infographic by Diane Burroughs, LCSW

 But, on top of that we cuddle and snuggle up with our pet birds petting them in their erogenous zones to the point where the bird thinks that it’s caretaker is it’s mate!

 Touching or petting your bird anywhere other than it's head or feet can cause a chronic hormonal condition that your bird's body is not able to sustain.
 Moreover, a hormonal parrot feels a sense of sexual frustration when it gets aroused but has no outlet.
 The overstimulated bird reacts with biting, lunging, and even feather plucking.

 So, all in all, proper parrot care involves learning how to pet a bird.
-If you want to show your bird just how much you care, consider social activities such as trick training, eating together, time out on a play stand, and even teaching your bird to fly.
+If you want to show your bird just how much you love it, make sure that your bird gets enough sleep and learn how to pet it.
+Consider social activities such as trick training, eating together, time out on a play stand, and even teaching your bird to fly.

-You can turn around hormonal related aggression and feather plucking by insuring that your bird has the following conditions:
+You can turn around hormonal related aggression and feather plucking by ensuring that your bird has the following conditions:

 Consider getting a bird sleep cage that you can cover and move to a quiet dark area.
 That way, your bird can get the sleep that it needs.
 Here is a great sleep cage that is suitable for small and medium birds.